marcigre/marcigre/README.md

 ### Hi there 👋

-🎓 - My name is Márcio, and currently, I'm studying Software Engineering at PUCRS
+🎓 - My name is Márcio and I'm currently studying Software Engineering at Unicesumar.

-☕ - For now, I'm focused on learning C#(Unity) and Java!

-🎮 - I'm currently working on a college scientific initiation project to create a game using Unity
+🎮 - I love to make games and I mainly use Unity and Godot to bring life to my games!
+I'm currently working on an faculty research project to create a game in Unity (I'll talk more about this soon!).

-⏳ - For now, I believe that's it!
-Soon I intend to start some open source projects!
+☕ - My strongest languages are: C#, Java, Javascript and Python!